Talks on Internet treaty fail as U.S. bloc won't sign

 The treaty is scheduled to be signed at 1330 GMT on Friday.

-Reporting by Matt Smith in Dubai and Joseph Menn in San Francisco; Editing by Leila Abboud, Nick Zieminski, Leslie Adler and Phil Berlowitz
+Reporting by Matt Smith in Dubai and Joseph Menn in San Francisco; Editing by Leila Abboud, Nick Zieminski and Leslie Adler